Premiership of Najib Razak

 The Najib Government was the federal executive government of Malaysia led by the Prime Minister, Najib Razak.
 The government was made up of members of the Barisan Nasional.
 Following the resignation of incumbent Prime Minister, Abdullah Ahmad Badawi, Najib sworn in to become the sixth Prime Minister of Malaysia on 3 April 2009.
 Najib announced his inaugural Cabinet on 9 April 2009. after Barisan Nasional's victory in the 2013 Malaysian general election, Najib resumed his leadership as prime minister and was sworn in on 7 May 2013 for a second term.
 His premiership ended after defeated of Barisan Nasional in 2018 Malaysian general election.
+After that he faces dozens of charges over his involvement in the 1Malaysia Development Berhad scandal.

 First 100 days

 Najib entered office with a clear focus on domestic economic issues and long-standing political reform questions.
 On his first day as Prime Minister, Najib announced as his first actions the removal of bans on two opposition newspapers, Suara Keadilan and Harakahdaily, run by the opposition leader Anwar Ibrahim-led People's Justice Party and the Pan Islamic Party, respectively, and the release of 13 people held under the Internal Security Act.
 He pledged to conduct a comprehensive review of the much-criticised law which allows for indefinite detention without trial.
 In the speech, he emphasised his commitment to tackling poverty, restructuring Malaysian society, expanding access to quality education for all, and promoting renewed "passion for public service."
 In a speech given to the media on 6 April 2009, Najib stated that Malaysia must establish "a new national discourse," based on the principles of "transparency and accountability", "service to all"; and "respect and fairness in the public dialogue", in which "world-class, fact based reporting" including the new media led to better governance through "vibrant public dialogue."